vaibhav1865/PrintPNGLabel/README.md

 # PrintPNGLabel
-Returns : PNG Label URL that can be sent to printer to print according to requirments.
+Returns : PNG Label URL that can be sent to printer to print according to requirement.
 ## Installation

 ```bash